irmoodie/ceRvus/README.md

 # install.package("devtools")
 devtools::install_github("irmoodie/ceRvus");
 ```
-As Cervus is Windows only, the package will only work (and really be of any use) on Windows.
-To install the lastest version of Cervus (package developed using 3.0.7.0), follow the instructions on the [field genetics website](http://www.fieldgenetics.com/pages/aboutCervus_Overview.jsp).
+As Cervus is Windows only, the package will be of most use on Windows.
+Future updates may include functions that would be useful to users who have the output of a Cervus analysis that they want to work with in R. To install the lastest version of Cervus (package developed using 3.0.7.0), follow the instructions on the [field genetics website](http://www.fieldgenetics.com/pages/aboutCervus_Overview.jsp).

 ## Use
 The package's goal is to reduce interaction with the Cervus GUI by providing a method to interact with the command line version of Cervus (CervusCL) from within an R environment.